Manscape: Critical reception

 In a contemporary review, Entertainment Weekly wrote that the music is "wonderfully crafted, amounting to a textbook in evocative synthesizer sound.
 It's expressive, too, oscillating between pain and meditations.
 No matter what discomfort the lyrics might indicate, the music is strangely beautiful."
+On release the NME's Stuart_Maconie said "Mostly though, 'Manscape' is an idiosyncratic triumph.", giving it a 7 out of 10.
 AllMusic's retrospective review said, "taken for what it is, Manscape is edgy, brainy dance music, but taken as part of the largely brilliant Wire oeuvre, it's a disappointment."
 Trouser Press thought the album was soulless and called it "Wire's absolute nadir."

 In their 2015 "Wire Albums from Worst to Best" list, Stereogum ranked it 14th out of 15, writing, "There are flashes of intriguing material, like "Sixth Sense" ...
 "Small Black Reptile" is a fun slice of atmospheric pop, and "Torch It" even approaches Nine Inch Nails, if Trent Reznor sounded like a more distinguished British punk.
 But beyond these few highlights, so much of the album gets lost in meandering MIDIscapes that remove both the edge and the character from the band's songwriting.
 Add to that the slap-bass keyboard patches and flanger-heavy fuzz guitar, and for all of the things that Manscape does right, it's still an album that sounds hopelessly trapped in the early '90s."